10 Great Things to do in Narva, Estonia

 The Danes first built a wooden military fort in 1256.
 Then the German Livonian Order and the Teutonic knights bought it in the 14th century.
 They built a strong stone castle known as the Hermann castle.

-The Russians got nervous and in 1492 Ivan the third built his own castle on the other side of the river as a response.
+The Hermann Castle certainly made the RUssians a bit nervous and in 1492 Ivan the third built his own castle on the other side of the river as a response.
 In turn, the Livonians added a large tower on top of the Hermann castle so they could see what was happening inside the Ivangorod castle.

 The castle sustained severe damage in WW2, but was renovated during Soviet rule and is now a museum.